samstoia/week2-project/README.md

 _This is a webpage that asks people some basic questions about themselves in order to find out some more about their personality.
-Based on their responses, the quiz will return a programming language that may suit them._
+Based on their responses, the quiz will return a programming language that may suit them.
+The webpage uses radar buttons to get answers from user and by utilizing JavaScript and jQuery, creates a function to determine the ideal language_

 ## Setup/Installation Requirements